Difference between revisions of "Sadza" - Pindula

 Notes

-If stage 7 is compromised for any reason, you get uncooked sadza called mbodza which happens to be the cause of many divorces in Africa.
+If stage 7 is compromised for any reason, you get uncooked sadza/isitshwala called mbodza/imboza which happens to be the cause of many divorces in Africa.
 Conversely, if you have got time, try holding it at stage 7 for an hour and you will see the amazing difference it makes.

-- Maize meal added in the final thickening stage 8 gives the sadza its body.
-Like scones, sadza is made up of both thoroughly cooked and partially cooked starch.
+- Maize meal added in the final thickening stage 8 gives the sadza/isitshwala its body.
+Like scones, sadza/isitshwala is made up of both thoroughly cooked and partially cooked starch.

-- Adding salt to sadza is an insult to the national dish.
+- Adding salt to sadza/isitshwala is an insult to the national dish.
 Salt should come from the relish.
-Sadza is a successful staple because it is plain.
-Just as you can take the ultimate plain food, water, every single day of your life without getting tired of it, so it is with sadza.
+Sadza/isitshwala is a successful staple because it is plain.
+Just as you can take the ultimate plain food, water, every single day of your life without getting tired of it, so it is with sadza/isitshwala.
 Adding salt to it takes away that strength.

 - Can be served with curries, any other savoury relish or soured milk.